0 / 7 found

 Hericium erinaceus

 Both functional and gourmet.
 Cooked, it pulls apart and tastes like crab or lobster.
-Famously studied for its support of focus and memory.
+Best known for focus and clarity.

 Pink Oyster